-This is an object lesson on peer pressure.
-You'll need a balloon, black Sharpie marker, and an empty water bottle.
+For this peer pressure object lesson, you’ll need a balloon, a black Sharpie marker, and an empty water bottle.

-Beforehand, blow up the balloon and draw a face on it with a Sharpie marker.
+Beforehand, blow up the balloon.
+Then draw a face on it with a Sharpie marker.
 After the ink dries, deflate the balloon.
-Now, insert the balloon into the empty water bottle and pull the opening of the balloon over the mouth of the bottle.
+Next, insert the balloon into the empty water bottle.
+Pull the opening of the balloon over the mouth of the bottle.
 The balloon should be hanging inside the bottle.